-Many agencies have additional authority to initiate disciplinary action when a false or misleading statement is made in an application for a license, e.g., A.R.S. § 32-1501(31)(i) (naturopathic doctors), a qualification examination, e.g., A.R.S. § 32-128(C)(1) (board of technical registration), or, more generally, in procuring or obtaining a license, e.g., A.R.S. §§ 32-741(A)(3) (accountants), -1601(22)(a) (nurses).
+Many agencies have additional authority to initiate disciplinary action when a false or misleading statement is made in an application for a license, e.g., A.R.S. § 32-1391.15(4) (funeral directors and embalmers), a qualification examination, e.g., A.R.S. § 32-128(C)(1) (board of technical registration), or, more generally, in procuring or obtaining a license, e.g., A.R.S. §§ 32-741(A)(3) (accountants), -1601(22)(a) (nurses).

-9.6.7 Alcohol or Substance Abuse.
+- 9.6.7 Alcohol or Substance Abuse.
 Many licensing statutes, particularly those regulating health professionals, permit disciplinary action based upon intemperance in the use of alcohol or the abuse of controlled substances.
 Prohibitions relating to these areas typically contain terms such as "habitual," "chronic," or "addiction" to describe the degree of use or consumption that will justify disciplinary action.
-E.g., A.R.S. § 32-924(A)(4) (chiropractors).
+E.g., A.R.S. § 32- 924(A)(4) (chiropractors).
 The Americans with Disabilities Act ("ADA") may have implications for agencies initiating disciplinary action against alcohol or substance abusers.
 Agencies should consult with their legal counsel regarding the possible impact of the ADA.
-See also Agency Handbook Chapter 15.
+See also Agency Handbook Chapter 15. - 9.6.8 Failure to Comply with Continuing Education Requirements.
+Several agencies have requirements mandating continuing education within specific time limits.
+Failure to comply with these requirements may warrant disciplinary action.
+Some statutes specifically provide that noncompliance constitutes grounds for probation, suspension, or revocation of a license.
+E.g., A.R.S. §§ 32-741(D) (accountants), -1434(C) (medical doctors).
+In other cases, the agency may use the more general prohibition against violations of licensing laws, see discussion in Agency Handbook Section 9.6.3 above, as a ground for sanctions to enforce continuing education requirements.
+Most often, however, the issue of continuing education is addressed in connection with license renewal.